Amanda Blake: Declining health and death

 hepatitis at Mercy General Hospital in Sacramento, California, at the age of 60.
-Her death was initially attributed to throat cancer but, after her death, her doctor publicly announced her death was due to complications from AIDS.
-It is not known how Blake contracted the disease.
-Blake's close friends insisted that she was not a drug user or sexually promiscuous, and that she may have acquired AIDS from her fifth husband who also died of AIDS-related pneumonia in 1985.
+Her death was initially attributed to throat cancer, but after her death, her doctor publicly announced her death was due to complications from AIDS.
+How Blake contracted the disease is unknown.
+Blake's close friends insisted that she was not a drug user or sexually promiscuous, and that she may have acquired AIDS from her fifth husband, who also had died of AIDS-related pneumonia in 1985.